PROTECTION

 I John 4:15 "Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God."
 I have heard Christians say, "If you don't live up to a standard, you will be walking away from God."
 Hogwash!
 How can we walk away from God when God lives within us?
 We may take God (in us) some place that we should not, but we can't walk away from God.

 John 10:28-29 "And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand."
+We should see that this life which is given to us at a point in time has lasting results.
 The term "eternal life" is an expression of a QUALITY of life.
 The life that one receives when he accepts Jesus is of the very highest quality of life that anyone can have.
 It is of a God-quality.
 Because it is of such a quality, it is also every lasting.
-It will never perish.
-We should note this life is given to us at a point in time with lasting results.
-Furthermore, NOTHING can take us out of the hands of God.
+They will never ever perish.
+In the Greek wording, there is a "double negative" used for emphasis!
+No how ... no way shall we ever lose eternal life.
+Furthermore, NOTHING can take us out of the God's hands.
 We can't even remove ourselves.
 Why?
 Because we did not put ourselves in His hands.
 God placed us there.

 What are the benefits of wearing the Helmet of Salvation?